zeynep-dmrl/Voice_Assistant_En/README.md

 # Voice_Assistant_En

-A project to build a voice assistant using Python.
+The project to build personal voice assistant using Python.

 ## Setup
 First, you can download PyCharm on your computer from the link below.